 The content has not been changed or tampered with since it was digitally signed.
-It ensures that the message is real, accurate and safeguards from unauthorized user modification during the transmission.
+It ensures that the message is real, and accurate and safeguards from unauthorized user modification during the transmission.

 Proves to all parties the origin of the signed content.
 Repudiation refers to the act of a signer denying any association with the signed content.

-There are three types of Digital signatures.
+There are three types of digital signatures.

 - The first type of Digital Signature provides a basic level of security and are used in such area where there is a low risk of data compromise.
 This type of digital signature does not use for legal business.
 Example – Social Media log-in credential (user id and password); email user id and password etc.